Do I need Planning Permission for a Mezzanine Floor?

 2. Fire safety

 If your mezzanine floor is going to be used for storage only, is not enclosed beneath the floor, or doesn’t exceed half of the total floor area of the building in which it is placed, then the fire safety regulations aren’t applicable.
-However, if your mezzanine is going to be for office spaces and will have a number of staff working on it, or members of the public, such as a mezzanine in a retail unit, then it will definitely need to comply with Fire Safety regulations.
-Advantage will ensure your mezzanine is installed with materials that give an hour’s fire protection, which will comply with the building regulations pertaining to fire safety.
+However, if you have a mezzanine for office spaces and will have a number of staff working on it, or members of the public, such as in a retail unit, then it will definitely need to comply with Fire Safety regulations.
+Advantage will ensure your project is installed with materials that give an hour’s fire protection, which will comply with the building regulations pertaining to fire safety.

 3. Protection from falling